Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m7/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/031.png)

+![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/032.png)

+ ## 13
 Now transferring the database from the local to forum at RDS using
 mysql --host=forum.cvqprgagaakv.eu-central-1.rds.amazonaws.com --port=3306 --user=root --password=SDrtye56GHRT forum < backup_forum.sql

-![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/032.png)

- ## 13
-Now connecting to the RDS database and briefly verifying its integrity
+Then connecting to the RDS database and briefly verifying its integrity

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/033.png)
 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/034.png)